akalinow/SUSYBSMAnalysis-HSCP/README.md

 4. ...

 ## Run the Step1 on CRAB
-Update setting in the CRAB launcher test/AnalysisCode/submitJobs_Launch_1.py.
+Update settings in the CRAB launcher test/AnalysisCode/submitJobs_Launch_1.py.
 You may want to update:
 * localisation of the output files: config.Data.outLFNDirBase
+* output storage element: storage_element="T2_PL_Swierk"
+* name of the analysis iteration: publish_data_suffix = "HSCP_Run2017_Test5"
 * list of files to be run on: datasets.
-You can run on all samples in Priscilla's direcotry listed in datasetsRun2017.py file
+You can run on all samples in Priscilla's direcotry listed in datasetsRun2017.py file the exemaple ruin only a single file
+* a single CRAB job runs over all 1000 files in a single 000X directory.
+This takes about 5h.

 ```
 cd test/AnalysisCode/